Master of Science in Applied Sciences and Engineering: Computer Science

 Departement of Computer Science

 Pleinlaan 2, building F & G 10

 4 specialisations, 4 pathways to a succesful career

 After your diploma you are perfectly prepared for an IT-job in the innovative software industry, but also for research in an academic or industrial context.

-You will have a wild card to an unimaginable range of professional sectors, but no matter where you end up being employed, you are bound to find yourself at the cutting edge of technological innovation.
-You will be equipped with exactly those skills that are paramount for a successful career in the high end industry and in academia: a sharp, inquisitive mind dedicated to pushing the boundaries of knowledge and human accomplishment.
+You will have a wild card to an unimaginable range of professional sectors, but no matter where you will be employed, you are bound to find yourself at the cutting edge of technological innovation.
+You will be equipped with exactly those skills that are paramount for a successful career in the high end industry or academia: a sharp, inquisitive mind dedicated to pushing the boundaries of knowledge and human accomplishment.

 You can even become part of one of the highly professional research teams at VUB with a societal and economic impact.
 Here you will be able to implement an active policy in technology and knowledge transfer, patenting, spin-off creation, industrial networking and innovation.

 Career guidance?
 VUB Career Center is your one-stop shop!

 The VUB alumni are known to be critical, independent and open-minded people.
 Even then your first steps on the job market are not always easy.
 The VUB Career Center gives you that extra push you need to make it work.
 They offer individual advice on career opportunities and can help you to pimp your cv, or prepare for your first job interview.
 And you don't have to wait until after graduation.
 Pay them a first visit during your studies to find out what the job market has to offer you.